skyprince999/MLC-AI-Security/README.md

 # MLC-AI-Security
-Set of scrip[ts and notes for he MLC AI Security group
+Set of scripts and notes for he MLC AI Security working group

+The python file "text_overlay.py"